dotkernel/api-documentation/docs/book/v7/introduction/introduction.md

 Registering a new module can be done by including its `ConfigProvider.php` in `config.php`.

 Brand new middlewares should go into `pipeline.php`.
 Here you can edit the order in which they run and find more info about the currently included ones.

 You can further customize your api within the `autoload` directory that holds configuration files for each category.

 ## Routing

 Each module has a `RoutesDelegator.php` file for managing existing routes inside that specific module.
-It also allows a quick way of adding new routes by providing the route path, Middlewares that the route will use and the route name.
+It also allows a quick way of adding new routes by providing the route path, Middlewares that the route will use, and the route name.

 You can allocate permissions per route name to restrict access for a user role to a specific route in `config/autoload/authorization.global.php`.